Alex Bregman Player Props: Astros vs. Reds

-On Friday, Alex Bregman (hitting .186 in his past 10 games) and the Houston Astros face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 8:10 PM ET.
+The Houston Astros and Alex Bregman (.233 slugging percentage over his past 10 games, including one homer), take on starter Hunter Greene and the Cincinnati Reds at Minute Maid Park, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Nationals.
+He had a hitless showing in his most recent game (0-for-4) against the Reds.

 Alex Bregman Game Info & Props vs. the Reds